Supersedes: N/A New

 Senior Lecturer SOE titles should be paid at a level no less than Professor, Step I. Normally, an appointee shall be reviewed every three years for a merit increase, until the salary is equivalent to that of Professor Step V. Service at that level and higher may be of indefinite duration, and review for advancement will not usually occur after less than four years.

 Senior Lecturers SOE of the highest distinction, whose work has been nationally or internationally acclaimed, and who demonstrate a level of distinction equivalent to that required of Distinguished Professors in the areas of professional achievement and educational leadership, teaching, and University and public service are eligible for salaries above the top of the range.
-In these cases, the departmental recommendation letter must provide an analysis of the candidate’s achievements throughout his or her career and evidence of work of great distinction.
+In these cases, the departmental recommendation letter must provide an analysis of the candidate’s achievements throughout their career and evidence of work of great distinction.
 Mere length of service and continued good performance at the top of the salary range are not a justification for further salary advancement.
 The academic review file must reflect a critical career review.

 Except in rare and compelling cases, advancement to a base salary above the top of the salary range should not occur after less than four years at the top of the salary range.
 Further, acceleration to this high level should be a rare event requiring evidence of extraordinary performance beyond the already exceptional standard required for advancement to the top of the range.